yonghanjung/ECG_Monitoring/README.md

 # Detection of Premature Ventricular Contraction using Wavelet-based Statistical ECG monitoring
 Last update : 160601

 You may only consdier the folder named 'Final_Current_Working'.
 Others are temporaily used.
 I call this folder as 'Final' fron now.
+For running this program, following Python libraries should be installed:

+* numpy
+* scipy
+* pywt
+* sklearn

 In the folder 'Final', there are one subfolder 'Class' and two python file 'main.py', and 'methods.py'.
 Details are following

 ## Class - Class_SDA.py